SumiSastri/dev-blogs/docs/github-version-control/part3-what-is-github.md

 # What is the difference between Git and GitHub?

-GitHub a version-control system authored by Linus Torvalds, was created for Linux to manage code versions.
-It has now been purchased by Microsoft.
+GitHub a version-control system authored by Finnish-American, software developer, [Linus Torvalds] (https://www.internethalloffame.org/inductee/linus-torvalds/), was created for Linux (also created by Torvalds when he was 21 and living with his mother in Helsinki).
+GitHub, the system which was created to manage all the variations and updates of a codebase, has now been purchased by Microsoft.

 Git is a tool that tracks changes to source code, and it's very basic.
 That's what it does.
 It tracks changes to any file actually, but it's mostly used for source code files.
+GitHub is where Git versions are stored - a hub for Git.

 _Note_ When I refer to Git, this refers to the source code tracking tool, whereas git, is the series of commands and instructions used to track these changes in Git.